ramya23000505/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 ## Algorithm

-1. Start the Program.
+Step 1: Start the Program.

- 2.Import dataset and print head,info of the dataset.
+Step 2: Import dataset and print head,info of the dataset.

-3.check for null values.
+Step 3: check for null values.

-4.Import kmeans and fit it to the dataset.
+Step 4: Import kmeans and fit it to the dataset.

-5.Plot the graph using elbow method.
+Step 5:Plot the graph using elbow method.

-6.Print the predicted array.
+Step 6: Print the predicted array.

-7.Plot the customer segments.
+Step 7: Plot the customer segments.

-8.End the program.
+Step 8: End the program.
 ## Program:
 ```
 /*